koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ----------------------

 <!-- note
-They are host configs of renderers I've introduced.
+These are host configs of renderers I've introduced.
 So I recommend referencing the host configs while implementing your custom renderer, which are very useful.
 -->